 In March 2014 I married my wonderful husband, Greg.
 By the end of the year, we had sold or given away all our possessions and moved into a fifth-wheel RV as we prepared to embark on the biggest bucket list item of my life, full-time travel.
 Our first trip started in March 2015.
 Soon after we hit the road we acquired our first furbaby, Oscar, a milk chocolate colored short-haired male dachshund.
 Four months later we added a girl, Harley, to the mix, who is a dark chocolate, short-haired dachshund.

 We both share the same love for fishing, hunting, bowling, traveling and reading.
-In addition, I enjoy sewing, crocheting, loom knitting, cross stitching, cooking and a good DIY project.
+In addition, I enjoy sewing, using my Cricut, crocheting, loom knitting, cross stitching, cooking and a good DIY project.

 In 2018, after spending three years in an RV, we have decided to settle down again and move back into a site built home and restart our lives.
 We settled on the town of Clarksville, Tennessee as we both seem to love the area and compromised with choosing this town so we could be close to things that matter to us, but especially closer to family.
-So the RV is for sale and as soon as we can financially afford it we will be buying a house and settling down for the long haul.
-I’m ready for some stability in my life and my furbabies need a yard to run around in.
+We bought a site built house in October 2018 so our furbabies have lots of space to run around now.
+The RV is for sale.

 Our mission remains the same and that is to live a simple live while experiencing as much of life as we can.
 My philosophy is – “You only live once, so make the most of it while you can as you never know when today might be your last.”